bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

   - Specifically, how can librarians and archivists capture basic system characteristics and metadata?
   - How can they generate reports to help them triage and organize files for digital archiving processes?
   - How can they scan for for potentially sensitive information to help them make decisiosn about access?
+- How can use of the tools assist in archival workflows?

 ::::::::::::::::::::::::::::::::::::::::::::::::